 The Curriculum for the B.S. in Engineering

 Students must meet University requirements.
-Minimum of 120 credits required.
+Note that the University's Quantitative Reasoning (QR) requirement is built into the BS Engineering curriculum.
+Minimum of 122 credits required.

 |BSE General Education Electives 1||9|